Aiven-Open/klaw-docs/3.1/docs/features/features.rst

 There can be multiple producers and multiple consumers for a topic owning by different teams.

-Unknown team is displayed in case of that acl is not owned by any team.

 Requests
 --------

-All the users can request for topics, acls or avro schemas.
+All the users can request for topics, acls or avro schemas in any environment.

 Topic Requests can be approved by Admins or Super users from the same team.

-Acl Requests can be approved by Admins or Super users who belong to Topic Owner's team.
+Acl(Subscription) Requests can be approved by Admins or Super users who belong to Topic Owner's team.

 Schema Requests can be approved by Admins or Super users from the same team.